 The user should not attempt to service this unit beyond that described in the owner's manual.
 Refer all servicing to your dealer or Manley Laboratories.
-Our service department is available for questions by phone (909) 627-4256 x325 and online at <www.manley.com/service.php>.
+The factory technicians are available for questions by phone (909) 627-4256 or by email at <service@manleylabs.com>.
 Fill in your warranty card!
-Check the manual - your question is probably anticipated and answered within these pages...RTFM
+Check the manual -Your question is probably anticipated and answered within these pages......
+RTFM